alexnik42/alexnik42/README.md

 - 👋 Hi, I’m Alexander (@alexnik42).
-I am currently studying at 42School - [[Description]](https://42.fr/en/homepage/).
+I worked in Yandex as a software engineer (backend) and I am currently studying at 42School - [[Description]](https://42.fr/en/homepage/).
 I am passionate about coding, solving algorithmical problems and learning about new technologies.
 - 🌆 Location: Toronto, ON (Canada)
 - 📋 Selected projects:
      - 42 School Projects: